Rotten Tomatoes

 72% Tomatometer 210 Reviews 81% Popcornmeter 250,000+ Ratings

 Amsterdam Vallon (Leonardo DiCaprio) is a young Irish immigrant released from prison.
 He returns to the Five Points seeking revenge against his father's killer, William Cutting (Daniel Day-Lewis), a powerful anti-immigrant gang leader.
 He knows that revenge can only be attained by infiltrating Cutting's inner circle.
-Amsterdam's journey becomes a fight for personal survival and to find a place for the Irish people in 1860's New York.
+Amsterdam's journey becomes a fight for personal survival and to find a place for the Irish people in the 1860's New York.

 Watch on Fandango at Home Stream Now